Air Supply: Not “All Out of Love” Quite Yet

 “Our [friendship] is just the only thing we’ve really known,” Russell said.
 “We’re not in competition with each other so there’s no egos involved.
 He doesn’t write songs and I don’t want to be the guy out in front singing so it’s always just worked.”

-Currently on tour to commemorate their fortieth anniversary, the members of Air Supply can boast seventeen studio albums, which have spawned dozens of Billboard hits like “Lost in Love,” “Here I Am (The One That You Love)” and “Making Love Out of Nothing At All.”
+Appearing on stage at Harrah’s Southern California Resort on February 16th, the members of Air Supply can boast seventeen studio albums, which have spawned dozens of Billboard hits like “Lost in Love,” “Here I Am (The One That You Love)” and “Making Love Out of Nothing At All.”
 Their consistent tour schedule has garnered legions of fans all over the world and, in 2013, they were even inducted into the Australian Recording Industry Association (ARIA) Hall of Fame.
 Each of these accomplishments is that much more impressive if you know about their humble beginnings.

 “We did it against all the odds.
 Russell [Hitchcock] and I both come from very modest, working-class backgrounds and we are both very proud of where we came from and of our success,” Russell said.
 “When we first came to the United States, we were that Australian band who spoke really funny and it was assumed that we wouldn’t be around very long.
 But we proved them wrong and we’re sitting here now, looking back at things, and saying that we did it by writing and performing and recording great songs.
 That’s what we do and that’s how we got to where we are.”